 5. San Miguel Chapel

 The San Miguel Chapel is touted as the oldest church in the United States.
 This adobe structure was built by Tlaxcalan Indians from Mexico under the direction of Franciscan Padres between 1610 and 1625.

-The website does not list an admission price but we paid $1.00 each to enter.
+The website does not list an admission price but we paid $1.00 each to enter in 2018.
 Exploring the church doesn’t take a great deal of time.
 Kids are welcome to ring the bell inside the church, which is pretty awesome.
 You may take as many photos inside as you like.

 The staircase at the Loretto Chapel is something of a mystery.
 No one understands who built it, what kind of wood was used and the general physics of its construction.

 When the Loretto Chapel was completed in 1878, there was no way to access the choir loft twenty-two feet above.
 Carpenters were called in to address the problem, but they all concluded access to the loft would have to be via ladder as a staircase would interfere with the interior space of the small Chapel.
 I know…you’re probably thinking this was some not-so-great planning.
 I thought the same thing.

 Legend says that to find a solution to the seating problem, the Sisters of the Chapel made a plea to St. Joseph, the patron saint of carpenters.
 In answer to the Sisters’ prayers, a man appeared at the Chapel with a donkey and a toolbox looking for work.
 The carpenter completed the staircase, then vanished without pay or thanks.
 After searching for the man (an ad even ran in the local newspaper) and finding no trace of him, some concluded that he was St. Joseph himself, having come in answer to the Sisters’ prayers.